[Solved] Android USB Device Not Recognized But Charging Error

 Now, it’s time to conclude…

 I hope after going through this guide now you have learned how to fix USB device not recognized Android easily.
-Thought, you can try any of these techniques to resolve the Android USB device not recognized but charging issue.
+Though, you can try any of these techniques to resolve the Android USB device not recognized but charging issue.

-And I am sure that one of these methods will definitely help you to solve the above-mentioned problem.
+And I am sure that one of these methods will help you to solve the above-mentioned problem.

 Hopefully, you find this article helpful & useful to you.